-"Hopefully, their priorities are in line with the residents of Columbia and Howard County," said County Council member and zoning board chairman Ken Ulman (D-West Columbia), whose parents were among the community's early settlers.
+"Hopefully, their priorities are in line with the residents of Columbia and Howard County," said County Council member Ken Ulman (D-West Columbia), who is also chairman of the county zoning board.
+His parents were among the community's early settlers.

 For many in Columbia, that means heavy community involvement in making decisions.
 It also means a commitment to mixed-used development and moderate income housing and a fidelity to the Rouse aesthetic, a leafy, contemporary look.

 Although Rouse Co. no longer owns major parcels of open land in Columbia, it has left considerable unfinished business in the area that General Growth will either close out itself or spin off in another sale.